makerdao/community/governance/votes/Executive vote - July 11, 2024.md

 - **Authorization**: [Ecosystem Approval](https://forum.makerdao.com/t/amend-keeper-network-chainlink-automation-v2-1/24593/3)
 - **Proposal**: [Forum post](https://forum.makerdao.com/t/amend-keeper-network-chainlink-automation-v2-1/24593)

-If this executive proposal passes, the Chainlink Keeper Network Treasuary Address will be updated to [0xBE1cE564574377Acb17C2b7628E4F6dd38067a55](https://etherscan.io/address/0xBE1cE564574377Acb17C2b7628E4F6dd38067a55).
+If this executive proposal passes, the Chainlink Keeper Network Treasury Address will be updated to [0xBE1cE564574377Acb17C2b7628E4F6dd38067a55](https://etherscan.io/address/0xBE1cE564574377Acb17C2b7628E4F6dd38067a55).
 This is a requirement to facilitate the upgrade of Chainlink Automation for MakerDAO from v2.0 to v2.1.

 The required contract call is: